TahimBhuiya/Bellman-Ford-Algorithm-CPP/README.md

    - For each edge (u → v), update the distance if a shorter path is found.

 3. **Check for Negative Cycles**
+   - If any edge can still be relaxed, a negative cycle exists.